 Jetliner cockpits can have many as five seats.
-Behind the captain and first officer you’ll find one, or often two auxiliary stations, known colloquially as observer seats or “jumpseats.”
+Behind the pilots you’ll find one, and often two auxiliary stations, known colloquially as observer seats or “jumpseats.”
 A jumpseat might unfold in sections or swing out from the wall; or it might be a fixed chair not much different from those of the working crew.
-They’re occupied by training personnel, FAA staff, off-duty pilots commuting to work, and freeloaders like me.
+They can be occupied by training personnel, FAA inspectors, off-duty pilots commuting to work, and freeloaders like me.
 It’s an uncomfortable place to sit, most of the time, though probably not as bad as the middle seat in coach.
 Certainly the scenery is more interesting, and although pilots are known to whine for extended periods of time, there are no colicky infants.
-And they’re free.
+And, it’s free.

-Or not entirely, as the Meike tells me that I need to pay a departure tax, which is bad news because my knee is all but seized and the payment kiosk is 200 meters away.
-The distance means nothing to her — the Dutch airport employees simply ride their bicycles through the terminal.
+Or not entirely, as Meike tells me that I need to pay a departure tax, which is bad news because my knee is all but seized and the payment kiosk is two-hundred meters away.
+The distance means nothing to her, the Dutch airport employees simply coast through the terminal on their bikes.
 As I stagger away, I’m nearly flattened by one.

-Next hurdle is a gateside podium where a gangly security man in a cranberry-colored suit is grilling me, making sure I’m not a nutcase or a terrorist.
+Next hurdle is a gate-side podium where a gangly security man in a cranberry-colored suit is grilling me, making sure I’m not a terrorist.
 He looks like he belongs at the Avis counter.
 This is one of those post-Lockerbie things, where you stand at the desk to be peppered with questions about battery operated appliances, the contents of your suitcase, and why you came here in the first place.

-If he’s looking at me crookedly, it’s easy to understand why: I am 25 years-old.
+If he’s looking at me a bit strangely, it’s easy to understand why: I am 25 years-old.
 I have not slept or showered in almost three days, and I can’t walk.
-And I must convince this officious fellow that I’m an airline pilot deserving of a free ride home.
+And I’m trying to convince this officious fellow that I’m an airline pilot deserving of a free ride home in the cockpit.